Transocean Air Lines Flight 942: Aftermath

-After the accident, rescue services went to the crash site.
-The services could see bodies burning within the partially intact fuselage.
+The first civilians to come near the scene of the accident said they could see bodies in the rear of the aircraft.
+Rescue services subsequently went to the crash site.
+Personnel could see bodies burning within the partially intact fuselage.
 Rescuers sent victims to a nearby hospital, but poor roads in the area hampered efforts.
+Fire equipment was provided by two witnesses, helping in extinguishing the fire and rescuing six survivors.
+Mud blocked the ambulances, requiring tractors to free them.
+The victims were taken to Fairmont Hospital, where they were pronounced dead shortly after.
+Alameda County sheriffs and air police from Parks Air Force Base continued recovering bodies inside the aircraft while Transocean Air Lines President Orvis Nelson and Executive Vice President Sam Wilson stayed at the crash scene.
 Ambulances came from four East Bay hospitals.
 All 35 people on board died.
-Responders continued identifying crash victims beyond the crash.
-Newspapers around the country shared information about the accident.
+As there were no survivors, ambulances carried the bodies to Parks Air Force Base for identification.
+Rumors spread that the aircraft was carrying "secret cargo", but these claims were denied by the United States Air Force.
+Responders continued identifying victims after the crash site was cleared, as newspapers around the country shared information about the accident.
 In New Mexico, funeral services were held for the fatalities.
 Since the men were not killed in battle, they were, in turn, not included in Korean War casualty lists.
-The accident caused lawsuits; a lawsuit from a relative of the victim of the crash was dismissed.
-Another lawsuit was made by the relative but was dismissed again.
-Transocean Air Lines went bankrupt in 1962.